barionleg/cesium.wiki.gs/CZML-Structure.md

 ## EventSource and Streaming

 Putting an entire CZML document in one big JSON array makes it difficult to load the document incrementally.
 Today's web browsers allow some access to a stream before it is complete, but parsing and interpreting the incomplete data requires slow and cumbersome string manipulations.
 To faciliate high-performance streaming, CZML may also be streamed using modern browsers' [server-sent events](http://dev.w3.org/html5/eventsource/) (`EventSource`) API.
-When using this API, each CZML packet is a separate event:
+When using this API, each CZML packet is streamed to the client as a separate event:

 ```javascript
 event: czml